-Note that \eqref{w8}, combined with the choice of the $M_i$, immediately implies that $\supp(f_i) \cap \supp(f_j)=\emptyset$ for $i\neq j$; in fact, it even implies the stronger statement of \eqref{P0}, because by \eqref{w8} if edges $e,f$ lie in a common \rbt\ then $\tau(e),\tau(f)$ must meet a common meridian.
+Note that \eqref{w8}, combined with the choice of the $M_j$, immediately implies that $\supp(f_k) \cap \supp(f_j)=\emptyset$ for $k\neq j$; in fact, it even implies the stronger statement of \eqref{P0}, because by \eqref{stvi} if edges $e,f$ lie in a common \rbt\ then $\tau(e),\tau(f)$ must meet a common meridian.

-It remains to construct the paths $P_i$: we let $P_i$ start with the $x_i$-$g_i$ path in $O_i$ containing $e_i$, and continue with the $g_i$-$o$ path consisting of all the edges whose $\tau$-image meets $M_i$ above $\tau(f_i$).
-To make the later path well-defined, we would like $M_i$ to meet no trivial squares $\tau(e)$ of zero width.
-This can easily be achieved: since \Gd\ has only countably many edges, and every trivial square meets just one meridian, we can arrange for our 4 $M_i$ to be among the uncountably many remaining ones by rotating \cc\ appropriately.
-The fact that the edges whose $\tau$-image meets $M_i$ above $\tau(g_i$) form a $g_i$-$o$ path now follows from \eqref{stv} and the fact that $\tau(o)$ is the top circle of $\cc$.
-In fact, by the above argument, we can even assume that $M_i$ does not meet the boundary of any square $\tau(e)$, and so $M_i$ uniquely determines that $g_i$-$o$ path.
-Note that by construction, \labtequ{Piedge}{every edge of $P_i$ is in a \rbt\ $O$ such that $\tau[O]$ meets $M_i$.}
+It remains to construct the paths $P_j$: we let $P_j$ start with the $x_j$-$g_j$ path in $O_j$ containing $e_j$, and continue with the $g_j$-$o$ path consisting of all the edges whose $\tau$-image meets $M_j$ above $\tau(g_j)$.
+Recall that there are only finitely many such squares as we remarked above.
+The fact that the edges whose $\tau$-image meets $M_j$ above $\tau(g_j$) form a $g_j$-$o$ path follows from \eqref{stv} and the fact that $\tau(o)$ is the top circle of $\cc$.
+In fact, by the above argument, we can even assume that $M_j$ does not contain a boundary of any square $\tau(e)$, and so $M_j$ uniquely determines that $g_j$-$o$ path.
+Note that by construction, \labtequ{Piedge}{every edge of $P_j$ is in a \rbt\ $O$ such that $\tau[O]$ meets $M_j$.}